Important Information

 Meals: (Breakfast, Lunch & Dinner)

 From Muktinath, follow the lower route via Ranipauwa towards the village of Lupra.
 A big Shiva Temple shows you the path to the wonderful monastery of Ranipauwa, which is a colorful and vibrant village.
 Then, by crossing a bridge, you will walk to the Dhan La.
 Follow the trail straight to the west until you reach Lupra, a classic Bon settlement of amazing people.
 The major highlight of this village is the Bonpo Gompa (monastery) and the Thakali village.
 Unlike other Buddhist dominated regions, Lupra people have their distinct way of living the lifestyle.
-They are humble and gentle people, who are happy for what they have.
+After lunch at Lupra you will continue trek to Phalyak.

 From Lupra, catch the middle way to the village of Phalyak.
 Once you arrive at the bank of the Kaligandaki River, continue towards the confluence point of the river where several small tributaries fuse to form a rapidly gushing Kaligandaki River.
 Cross a bridge and then, walk parallel to the Kolungba Khola, originating from the Tashikang peak and its surrounding glaciers.
 Within a short while, you will be at Phalyak, a rarely explored pristine village of the Mustang region.
 Because of the isolation of the village from the main route, only a few put their eye to it.
 This place is perfect for enjoying the unblemished Tibetan cultures and rituals.